lopter/lightsd/README.rst

 Requirements
 ------------

-lightsd aims to be highly portable on any slightly POSIX system (native Windows support has been kept in mind should be quite easy, but isn't really the focus) and on any kind of hardware including embedded devices.
+lightsd aims to be highly portable on any slightly POSIX system and on any kind of hardware including embedded devices.
 Hence why lightsd is written in C with reasonable dependencies:

 - libevent ≥ 2.0.19 (released May 2012);
 - CMake ≥ 2.8.9 (released August 2012): only if you want to build lightsd from